reductstore/homepage/_posts/2023-10-09-reductstore-v1_7_0-released.md

 ## Batch Writing

 We’re continually working on the performance of our database.
 In this version, we implemented the  [POST /api/v1/b/:bucket/:entry/batch](https://docs.reduct.store/http-api/entry-api#write-batch-of-records) endpoint, which receives a batch of records in one HTTP request.
-This can help you with HTTP overhead when you write many small records intensely.
-The official client SDK already supports for this feature and in [Python](https://github.com/reductstore/reduct-py), you can do it in this way:
+This can help in reducing HTTP overhead when you're frequently writing numerous small records.
+The official client SDK already has support for this feature, and in [Python](https://github.com/reductstore/reduct-py), it can be implemented as follows:

 ```python
 from reduct import Client, Bucket, Batch